Devin Enterprises

-The Devin Panhards
+The Devin Panhard

 When Bill Devin sold his Ferrari 250 MM coupe to a buyer in Michigan in 1954 he took a 1953 Deutsch-Bonnet Le Mans barquette in trade as partial payment.
 Devin also bought out the stock of a Panhard dealer in California, acquiring ten chassis with engines but no bodies.

 Devin designed his own ladder frame for a custom race car that used the engine and front-wheel drive transaxle from the Panhards.
 The wheelbase of this chassis was 84 in.
 Devin also took a mold of the body of the DB Le Mans, made some changes, and began to produce custom bodies for his new car.
 This was his first experience working with fiberglass.

 With help from Norton motorcycle racer Don Evans, Devin adapted the cylinder barrels, cylinder heads and pistons from the Norton Manx motorcycle to the two-cylinder boxer Panhard crankcase, roller-bearing crankshaft assembly and piston rods.
 He then fabricated a custom manifold that accepted two-barrel side-draft Weber carburetors.
 All of these alterations did not affect the displacement of the engine, leaving the 79.5 mm bore and 75 mm stroke unchanged for a total displacement of 745 cc.

 What made the engine unique was the method Devin used to operate the valves.
 He abandoned the Panhard's pushrod OHV system and contacted the L. H. Gilmer company about using their toothed belts to drive the Manx cylinder heads' overhead cams.
 Development of synchronous toothed-belts was begun by the Gilmer company around 1940.
 Their primary application had been as a means of transmitting power in textile mills.
 Devin's use of the technology to drive the valve train in the Devin-Panhard engine was the first time toothed belts were used in a timing belt application.
 Devin did not apply for a patent on this innovation.

 The Devin-Panhards went into production in 1955 with engine options that included OHV, SOHC and DOHC variations of 750 cc and later 850 cc displacements.
 Another version of the engine came with a MAG supercharger, which bumped the car up into the 1100 cc class.